vasista0006/Automated-Load-Transient-Testing-for-a-Power-distribution-network/README.md

 This repo consists of a simulated test report, a simulated CSV file having time stamp, Overshoot, Undershoot, Recovery time, settling time, and a Pass/Fail for each of the mentioned coulumns.
 It also has some simulated CSV files representing the Time vs Volatge values of the capacitors at each output rails.

+It also has the fully functional python script, wherein only the VISA addresses has to be replaced wit hrespect to each instruments.